mdqinc/SDL_GameControllerDB/README.md

 # For Contributors
 ## Check Your Mappings
 The currently active version is gamecontrollerdb.txt.
 If your mappings work on older SDL versions, you can add them to the appropriate files.
 Before submitting a new Pull Request, please run the `check.py` tool to make sure everything is in order.

-Run it with:
+*The `check.py` script requires python 3.* Run it with:
 ```
 python check.py gamecontrollerdb.txt
 ```